 This is in fact the argument rised by Georgetown University law professor Rebecca Tushnet, who indicated in a BBC interview that it could be argued that what Mr. Fairey copied was the basic fact of Mr Obama's features, which do not have a copyright.

-The problem, of course, with this argument is that if a photo like this were not copyrightable, then you might hve trouble arguing that news-type photos are ever copyrightable.
+The problem, of course, with this argument, is that if a photo like this were not copyrightable, then you might have trouble arguing that news-type photos are ever copyrightable.
 All it takes is a very minimal amount of expression to constitute a copyrightable photo, and in all likelihood, this photo would meet that very basic standard.

 Having said this, even if the photo were in fact copyrightable, a second hurdle exists to proving infringement: the fair use exception.

 Section 107 of the Copyright Act states as follows: